MonteShaffer/rml-bomo/04-minutiae.md

 | 長星 |  long star   |  long/grow OR chief/elder OR "pig-snout" + one + bend : sun/day + life  |
 | 燭星 |  candle-flame star   |  fire + net + wrap + insect : sun/day + life  |

 The most well-known of these moving celestial bodies is vulgarly called the comet of Halley, attributed to a British astronomer born in the 1600s.
-A more culturally-nuetral label, Lyra Comet 1P will be used to describe this recurring phenomenon.
+A more culturally-neutral label, Lyra Comet 1P will be used to describe this recurring phenomenon.

 Lyra Comet 1P has a cyclical orbit, appearing approximately every 75 years: more or less depending on whether the comet gets close to a planet when it enters the planetary region of the solar system and is effected by local gravity.
 In addition, the mass of the comet would likely be reduced over time as it emits a stream of material which could possibly create a directional time-trend.
 That is, as the comet gets older, it has less mass, so less of a gravitational relationship with the sun; therefore, every cycle would be longer.